Learn how to be a happy person by using these 7 simple steps to be happy with yourself.

 If you’re like most people, you have a need to be acknowledged, to be valued but most of all, to be loved.
 Showering yourself with the love you deserve is a key ingredient to being a happy person.Showering yourself with the love you deserve is a key ingredient to being a happy person.
 Click To Tweet

 How to be a happy person step 4: Know your passions

 The next step to being happy with yourself and becoming a happy person is to follow your bliss.
 In other words, know your passions.
 Jim Rohn asked, “What turns you on…to wake up early, stay up late and hit it all day?“

 Is it true that you know who you are and what you truly enjoy in life?

 As children, we keep getting told that we need to grow up or that the things we want, we cannot have.

-We can’t study art or music because they don’t pay.
+We can’t study art or music because they don’t pay us enough money.

-We can’t become an astronaut because no one from our country ever gets to go to space.
+You can’t become an astronaut because no one from your country ever gets to go to space.

 You can’t do martial arts because you’re a girl.

 You can’t wear pink or like unicorns because you’re a boy.